transmed/transmed.github.io/docs/index.markdown

 Please note:

-<span style="color:red">The TransMed 2022 meeting is a **virtual event** that takes place on July 10-14, 2022, during the ISMB 2022 conference. </span>
+<span style="color:red">The TransMed 2022 meeting takes place in Madison, USA, on July 12, 2022, during the ISMB 2022 conference. </span>

 ## Topics of interest